zshowing/JSMatrixCodeRainView/README.md

 4. That's all.
 Use it as any `UIView`s.

+# Special Thanks

+The font `Matrix Code NFI` is from Norfok® Inc. software.

 # License

 This code is distributed under the terms and conditions of the [MIT license](./LICENSE.md).
+Also check the [`Matrix Code NFI` license](./NFILicense.txt) if you're intended to commerical use.